FreedomBen/awk-hack-the-planet/README.md

 ## Solutions

 My solutions are in the `*.awk` files in this repository.
 Feel free to use them for hints.
-You will run them with:
+You can run them with:

 ```bash
 awk -f <file>.awk payroll.tsv